Showing all 3 results

 - More sensible is to put your cargo in a large waterproof duffel bag, or dry bag.
 Rack Packs and Dry Bags will keep your cargo together as well as dry, plus will make it easier to remove the contents of the trailer in fewer loads.
 But, yes, you will still need to secure these bags to the trailer to keep them in the trailer.

 - When leaving your trailer loaded and unattended, a locking security web will help protect your cargo from being too easily lifted from the trailer, and will deter snoops from looking inside the bags as well.

 - Even if you remove the contents from the trailer, you will need a strategy for locking the trailer as well as the bike.
-The Weber Monoporter is designed to lock easily to the bike or to be transported wheelbarrow-style when not attached to the bike.
 A generously long cable lock will allow you to lock your bike and trailer together to the same bike rack or another secure locking point.

 - Sometimes you just have a lot of stuff, and it’s hard to keep it all packed low to the ground.
 BOB trailers can be adapted for panniers over the wheels using a Wandertec Rack Adapter Kit and a Greenspeed Rack.

 - Single-wheel trailers vary tremendously as to whether they break down easily for storage and shipping.

 - Almost any bike trailer can easily be reduced in size by removing the hitch arm or fork and removing the wheel or wheels.
 Those parts can generally be tucked inside the body of the trailer.
 Or if you are traveling with a bicycle, often some of the parts of the trailer can fit inside your bicycle box.